jlmurack/get.clean.data/README.md

 #An independent, tidy data set with the average of each variable for each activity and each subject is created.

 # A blank data frame called "sum.subject" is created to store the average values for each subject.
-sum.subject<-as.data.frame(matrix(0, nrow=30, ncol=87))
+sum.subject<-as.data.frame(matrix(0, nrow=30, ncol=88))

 # A loop is used to get the average value across all variables for each subject.
 The output is stored in the "sub.subject" data frame.
+Two blank columns are created at the front of the data frame to store the activity and subject information.
 for (i in 2:87){
-  sum.subject[i]<-tapply(all.data[,i], all.data$Subject, mean)
+  sum.subject[i+1]<-tapply(all.data[,i], all.data$Subject, mean)
 }
 # The subject ID is added to the first column of the "sum.subject" data frame.
 sum.subject[1]<-1:30

 # A blank data frame called "sum.activity" is created to store the average values for each activity.
-sum.activity<-as.data.frame(matrix(0, nrow=6, ncol=87))
+sum.activity<-as.data.frame(matrix(0, nrow=6, ncol=88))

 # A loop is used to get the average value across all variables for each activity type.
 The output is stored in the "sum.activity" data frame.
+Two blank columns are created at the front of the data frame to store the activity and subject information.
 for (i in 2:87){
-  sum.activity[i]<-tapply(all.data[,i], all.data$Activity, mean)
+  sum.activity[i+1]<-tapply(all.data[,i], all.data$Activity, mean)
 }

-# The activity name is added to the first column of the "sum.acivity" data frame.
+# The activity name is added to the second column of the "sum.acivity" data frame.
-sum.activity[1]<-c("Walking", "Walking_Upstairs", "Walking_Downstairs","Sitting", "Standing", "Laying")
+sum.activity[2]<-c("Walking", "Walking_Upstairs", "Walking_Downstairs","Sitting", "Standing", "Laying")

 #The sum.subject and sum.activity datasets are combined into one dataset called "sum.data".
 sum.data<-rbind(sum.subject, sum.activity)